FlisherOfatale/Afterburner_Toolhead_PCB_Neo/README.md

 |[Neo](./Production%20Files/ERCF/)|+Filament Sensor<br>+Neo Pixel on board<br>LED connector<br>XES merged with FS||14+2 pins|24v<br>5v LED|RGB|Flisher|
 |[Neo XL](./Production%20Files/ERCF/)|Neo<br>+5/12v options||18 pins|5/24v<br>jump solder|RGB|Flisher|

+Personal Note:
+* There is no real reason to not use the ERCF VS v4.0, even if you don't have the additionnal 2 wire
+* Replacing an ERCF for a Neo should be really simple for the following scenarios with only configuration:
+    * ERCF Setup / no XES
+    * Non-ERCF Setup

 ## DISCLAIMER ##
 As of 2021-11-15, this PCB WAS NOT TESTED IN A LIVE PRINTER.
 The design was done by Flisher with guidance from Hartk.